patterns-lab/rate-limiter/README_NEW.md

 ## License

-This project is licensed under MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Support